-A rigorous consultation process, aided by technology, informed the rewriting of the Ethical Framework.
-We discussed and formed new developments through webinars and circulated drafts to all BACP members.
+A rigorous consultation process informed the writing of the 2016 Ethical Framework for the Counselling Professions.
+We discussed and formed new developments through webinars and circulated drafts to all members.

 Ethical Framework review 2017

 During 2017 we systematically gathered questions, issues and comments from our members, employers and clients.
 We'd like to thank members for all their support and feedback.

 We've now completed the review and also incorporated changes in line with the new data protection requirements.
 The revised version of the Ethical Framework will go ‘live’ on 1 July 2018.

 You can read more about the review and download the new Ethical Framework from the link below.

 We're continuing to produce supplementary guidance in the form of Good Practice resources and ethics services, including a new ethics hub and a series of e-learning modules to help you engage with ethical decision making.